List of Sliders characters: The Kromagg Dynasty

-A race of Sliding Marauders dedicated to the conquest of all earths and the systematic genocide of the human race.
-When first encountered by the original group they had ape like faces, top knot hair and were armed with handheld laser weapons.
-Reportedly they are a race of Kromagnon from prehistoric times that on Earth Prime were wiped out in place of humanity, on their world Humanity was either wiped out, or in a constant war with them.
+A race of Sliding marauders dedicated to the conquest of all earths and the systematic genocide of the human race.
+When first encountered by the original group they had ape-like faces, top knot hair and were armed with handheld laser weapons.
+Reportedly they are a race of Kromagnon from prehistoric times that on Earth Prime were wiped out in place of humanity, on their world humanity was either wiped out or in a constant war with them.

-They have airships called "Manta" that are made with living metal and Slide capable in addition to holding prisoners in place with a gravitational device.
+They have airships called "Manta" that are made with living metal and Slide-capable in addition to holding prisoners in place with a gravitational device.

 The history of the Kromagg Dynasty has varied in every season.
-In Season 2 They allegedly wiped out or subjugated humanity on their earth which had large trees bigger than Sequoa's.
-Telepathic Human slaves were kept in cages and called upon for interrogation of prisoners.
-The Kromaggs own mental abilities were superior to humans as the Professor once thought he was speaking to Rembrandt before the real Rembrandt walked into his holding cell.
+In Season 2 they allegedly wiped out or subjugated humanity on their earth which had large trees bigger than Sequoa's.
+Telepathic human slaves were kept in cages and called upon for interrogation of prisoners.
+The Kromaggs own mental abilities were superior to humans as Professor Arturo once thought he was speaking to Rembrandt before the real Rembrandt walked into his holding cell.

-In season 3 it was also told that the Double of Quinn Mallory who provided Quinn with the equation for Sliding gave it also to the Kromaggs resulting in the destruction of his own earth, family, and friends leaving him in a self-imposed exile on a Parallel Earth that treated him like a god.
+In season 3 it was also told that the double of Quinn Mallory who provided Quinn with the equation for Sliding gave it also to the Kromaggs resulting in the destruction of his own earth, family, and friends leaving him in a self-imposed exile on a parallel earth that treated him like a god.

 In season 4 The Kromaggs Image changed to resemble more of a Gestapo military force.
 Their origin had changed again in that on their homeworld they were driven from their world by the collective efforts of scientists working under Michael Mallory who developed a weapon that only worked against the Kromaggs.
 This weapon was the goal in Season 4 to get them off of Earth Prime which was overrun with the Kromaggs.
 The Weapon in question had also made Kromagg to Kromagg procreation difficult since now the Kromagg Female died days after giving birth.
 This necessitated the need to cross breed with human women who were taken away to breeding camps, one of which Wade Wells was abducted away too.
 The "Hu-Mag" children were also taken away to deadly training grounds to hunt down captured humans for a chance to enter the "elite" squads.
 Entry into "Kromagg Prime" was also near impossible thanks to a "Slidecage" that blocked all attempted trans-dimensional travelers from entering.

-In season 5 it was discovered that the Weapon (Later called a "Vorton" device) that was supposed to only affect Kromaggs destroyed the Eco System on Kromagg Prime leaving its use impractical.
-However other parallel worlds were beginning to develop germ cultures that only affected Kromaggs leaving Kromaggs unable to continue a conquest of their worlds.
+In season 5 it was discovered that the weapon (later called a "Vorton" device) that was supposed to only affect Kromaggs also destroyed the ecosystem on Kromagg Prime, leaving its use impractical.
+However other parallel worlds were beginning to develop germ cultures that only affected Kromaggs leaving the Kromaggs unable to continue a conquest of their worlds.

-By the end of the series it was left unknown how the Kromagg Invasion of Earth Prime had concluded.
+By the end of the series it was left unknown how the Kromagg invasion of Earth Prime had concluded.